jianshu93/fastcover/README.md

 ## Coverage Model

-The coverage model adapts the informative part of Nonpareil's R workflow: observed redundancy is treated as coverage for long reads, `kappa` is the final redundant fraction, adjusted sequencing effort uses the `C^0.27` exponent, and the fitted curve is `pgamma(log1p(effort), alpha, beta)`.
-Nonpareil's R plotting/modeling code reads the `.npo` redundancy summary, not the `.npc` mate-count distribution.
-FastCover's default long-read curve therefore uses binary best-mate redundancy to generate its summary table rather than carrying all matching reads into the curve.
+The coverage model: observed redundancy is treated as coverage for long reads, `kappa` is the final redundant fraction, and the fitted curve is `pgamma(log1p(effort), alpha, beta)`.
+By default, effort is raw base effort, which is the most direct long-read interpretation.
+The optional `--c-adjust` switch applies the log-effort transform, .
+FastCover's default long-read curve uses binary best-mate redundancy to generate its summary table rather than carrying all matching reads into the curve.
 The curve is base-weighted for long reads: resampling points are fractions of total bases, and each replicate reports redundant query bases divided by sampled query bases.
 Diversity is reported as `(alpha - 1) / beta` when `alpha > 1`, and `LRstar` is the effort required to reach 95% modeled coverage.